jorgebucaran/replay.fish/README.md

 $ exec bash -c "$commands; exec fish"
 ```

 This is not a rare pattern.
 Fork a POSIX shell, run your scripts there, inherit the environment in fish.
-And if you're content with that, you're all set, grab it and off you go.
+And if you're content with that, you're all set.
 Any caveats?
 Unfortunately, yes.

 For starters, there's no way to preserve the last command exit status in the new shell.
 You'll lose the entire state of your session; history may not sync up correctly if you have fish running in other terminal tabs, local variables are gone.
 Fish takes a little while to start up.
 Moreover, things fish is configured to do on startup like running configuration snippets or displaying a custom greeting, may not be appreciated.
 If jobs are running in the background, they'll be terminated too.

-To solve this problem, we run your commands in bash, capture the environment changes and reproduce them in fish, so you don't have to [`exec`](https://fishshell.com/docs/current/commands.html#exec)-away your session.
+To solve this problem, Bax runs your commands in bash, captures environment changes and reproduces them in fish, so you don't have to [`exec`](https://fishshell.com/docs/current/commands.html#exec)-away your session.
 Now you can have your cake and eat it too.

 ## Usage

-Use `bax` followed by the bash commands you want to run.
+Run bash commands.

 ```console
 $ bax export PYTHON=python2